Welcome to the Home Study Course sponsored by the Healthcare Training

 Each of the questions that are included on this CD

-is reprinted in your Answer Booklet.
+is reprinted in your Test.
 These questions are sequential and deal with

 the section of content that preceded it.
 For this reason, to facilitate the answering

-of each question, you might read the question from the Answer Booklet prior to
+of each question, you might read the question from the Test prior to

 listening to that CD track.
 By knowing what the question is ahead of time, you